Nonprofit Resources

 10 Leadership Warning Signs to Watch For

 - Lack of humility.
-Without humility “there can be no true abiding in God’s presence… without this no abiding faith, or love or joy or strength,” the Christian minister and author Andrew Murray noted.
+Without humility, “there can be no true abiding in God’s presence… without this no abiding faith, or love or joy or strength,” the Christian minister and author Andrew Murray noted.
 “Humility is the only soil in which the graces root; the lack of humility is the sufficient explanation of every defect and failure.”1 That is why a lack of humility is the first leadership warning sign your board should watch for.
-The measure of your leader’s humility will almost certainly provide a gauge of how their soul is doing.Does your leader seem to have a servant’s heart, with an increasing desire to serve others?
-Or does it seem like the leader is becoming increasingly focused on his or her own agenda, authority, or benefits received from the position?
+The measure of your leader’s humility will almost certainly provide a gauge of how their soul is doing.
+Does your leader seem to have a servant’s heart, with an increasing desire to serve others?
+Or does it seem like they are becoming increasingly focused on their own agenda, authority, or benefits received from the position?

 - Significant travel alone.
-Many senior leaders travel alone from time to time as part of their duties in running the organization.
-However, boards need to be on the lookout for a significant increase in solo travel.
+Many leaders travel alone from time to time as part of their duties in running the organization.
+However, boards need to be on the lookout for a substantial increase in solo travel.
 Significant temptations exist for individuals who travel alone, especially if they are working hard, tired, under unusual stress, or lonely.

 - Self-interest.
 The Christian scholar and author Dallas Willard wrote that “The blind pride of putting oneself at the center of the universe is the hinge upon which the entire world of the ruined self turns.
-When we are lost to God, we are also lost to ourselves.”2 If your senior leader places self-interest before the needs of the organization, or even before what is important to God, it should be seen as a major warning sign.
+When we are lost to God, we are also lost to ourselves.”2 If your leader places self-interest before the needs of the organization, or even before what is important to God, it should be seen as a major warning sign.

 How to Help Your Leader Remain Healthy